clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-preconfigured-cl-image.rst

 The steps in this section can also be referenced from the `VMware documentation on Cloning and converting virtual machine disks with vmkfstools`_

 #.
-SSH into the `vSphere Management Assistant`_  appliance that is managing the ESXi host.
+SSH into the `vSphere Management Assistant`_  appliance that is managing the ESXi host or connect to the vSphere hosting using the `vSphere CLI`_.

     .. note::
-        If there is no :abbr:`vMA (vSphere Management Assistant)` appliance configured and available, you can temporarily enable SSH directly on the ESXi host by referencing the `VMware documentation on Enable the Secure Shell (SSH)`_ .
+        If there is no :abbr:`vMA (vSphere Management Assistant)` appliance or :abbr:`vCLI (vSphere CLI)` configured and available, you can temporarily enable SSH directly on the ESXi host by referencing the `VMware documentation on Enable the Secure Shell (SSH)`_ .

         As a security best practice, remember to disable SSH access after following the steps in this section.

 #.
-Locate the uploaded image, which is typically found in :file:`/vmfs/volumes/datastore1`.
+Locate the uploaded image, which is typically found in
+    :file:`/vmfs/volumes/datastore1`.

 #.
 Use the :command:`vmkfstools` command to perform the conversion, as
     shown below: